Country _ Name

 As an international financial centre, Hong Kong is an important asset management hub.
 There is a supportive environment in Hong Kong for asset and portfolio management.

-A recent initiative is Wealth Management Connect, which was introduced on a pilot basis in the Guangdong-Hong Kong-Macao Greater Bay Area in 2021, where Hong Kong-domiciled funds managed by over 30 asset managers were made available to Mainland Chinese investors via Hong Kong banks.
+Wealth Management Connect was introduced in the Guangdong-Hong Kong-Macao Greater Bay Area in 2021, where Hong Kong-domiciled funds managed by over 30 asset managers were made available to Mainland Chinese investors via Hong Kong banks and securities firms.

 Legal affairs